valeriansaliou/sonic/README.md

 ## Perform searches and manage objects

-Both searches and object management (ie. data ingestion) is handled via the Sonic Channel protocol only.
-As we want to keep things simple with Sonic (similarly to how Redis does), connecting to Sonic Channel is the way to go when you need to interact with the Sonic search database.
+Both searches and object management (i.e. data ingestion) is handled via the Sonic Channel protocol only.
+As we want to keep things simple with Sonic (similarly to how Redis does it), Sonic does not offer a HTTP endpoint or similar; connecting via Sonic Channel is the way to go when you need to interact with the Sonic search database.

 Sonic distributes official libraries, that let you integrate Sonic to your apps easily.
 Click on a library below to see library integration documentation and code.